paulsinclair51/briteTest/README.md

 | Process‑Isolated  | One process per test group    | Full (survives all faults)             | CI, fault injection, parallel runs |

 Both modes use the same `LT_GROUP` and`LT_TEST` macros.
-The choice of isolation mode affects only how test group fucntions and test expressions are executed, not how they are written.
+The choice of isolation mode affects only how test group functions and test expressions are executed, not how they are written.

 ## Customization Support API